 She teaches graduate courses in vocational psychology, career development, and diagnosis.
-Dr. Ghosh's Career Development in Context Lab focuses on how context (e.g., race/ethnicity, gender) shapes the career decisions of underrepresented groups, including women, racial/ethnic minorities, and military Veterans.
-She is particularly interested in how Veterans make post-military transitions into higher education in addition to their academic and career development.
-She is currently pursuing licensure in Kansas.
+Dr. Ghosh's Career Development in Context Lab focuses on how context (e.g., race/ethnicity, gender) shapes the career decisions of underrepresented groups, specifically U.S. military veterans.
+She is interested in the individual and contextual factors that inform veterans' academic and career development in higher education and the civilian workforce.
+She is currently pursuing licensure as a psychologist in Kansas.

 - Mechanisms by which contextual factors shape career decisions of underrepresented groups, particularly racial/ethnic minorities, women, and military veterans